Trump's May 1 target too optimistic for US coronavirus reopening: Fauci

 At a news conference later, Cuomo said Trump was "clearly spoiling for a fight on this issue" and that he did not want a partisan battle, but added, "We don't have a king in this country, we have a Constitution and we elect the president."

-The coronavirus restrictions have crippled the US economy, with businesses forced to close and million of Americans becoming unemployed, in a development that could hurt Trump's re-election prospects.
+Social distancing restrictions imposed since last month by governors in 42 states have crippled the US economy, with businesses forced to close and millions of Americans thrown out of work, casting a shadow over Trump's re-election hopes.

-The US death toll from COVID-19, the respiratory illness caused by the virus, stood at nearly 25,300 on Tuesday, out of more than 600,000 known US infections.
+The US death toll from COVID-19, the respiratory illness caused by the virus, topped 25,700 on Tuesday, out of more than 600,000 known US infections, according to a running Reuters tally.

 READ: US has most COVID-19 cases in the world